-The conservation of mineral aggregate resources should be promoted by making provision for the recovery of these resources, wherever feasible.
+The conservation of mineral aggregate resources should be undertaken, promoted by making provision for the recovery of these resources, and through the use of accessory aggregate recycling facilities within operations, wherever feasible.

 Mineral aggregate operations shall be protected from development and activities that would preclude or hinder their expansion or continued use or which would be incompatible for reasons of public health, public safety or environmental impact.
 Existing mineral aggregate operations shall be permitted to continue without the need for official plan amendment, rezoning or development permit under the Planning Act.
 When a license for extraction or operation ceases to exist, the policies of this Plan for areas with high aggregate potential shall continue to apply.